ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/subscription-task.markdown

 ![Figure 1.
 Subscription Task Definition](images/subscriptions-1.png "Subscription Task Definition")

-1. The RQL query which selects which documents the subscription sends to the client.
+1. The RQL query that selects which documents the subscription sends to the client.

-2. Limit the age of the documents that will be retrieved.
-Default: "the beginning of time" - meaning all documents are retrieved regardless of age.
-The other options are:
-   * Latest document - of the documents that existed before the subscription task began, retrieve only the newest one.
-   * Change vector - specify a starting point for the subscription by a document change vector.
+2. Define the starting point from which to send the first batch:
+   * **Begining of Time** (default option)
+     All documents matching the RQL query will be sent, regardless of their creation time.
+   * **Latest Document**
+     Start from the first new document that will be created after the subscription is created.
+   * **Change Vector**
+     Specify a document change vector as the subscription starting point.

 3. Choose which node will perform this task by default.